KalicoCrew/kalico/docs/Benchmarks.md

 reported in the two "uptime" response messages.
 The total number of commands per second is then `100000 * mcu_frequency / clock_diff`.

+!!! note
-Note that this test may saturate the USB/CPU capacity of a Raspberry Pi.
+    This test may saturate the USB/CPU capacity of a Raspberry Pi.
 If running on a Raspberry Pi, Beaglebone, or similar host computer then increase the delay (eg, `DELAY {clock + 20*freq} get_uptime`).
 Where applicable, the benchmarks below are with console.py running on a desktop class machine with the device connected via a high-speed hub.

 | MCU                 | Rate | Build    | Build compiler      |
 | ------------------- | ---- | -------- | ------------------- |